XPsoud/wxCheckSums/README.md

  - Main window placement (known position or la registered position)
  - Multiple instances allowed or not
  - I18N or not (english)
+ - Can be "portable" if a file named "settings.xml" (empty or not) is created/placed in the application's folder
 #### Hash types : ####
  - MD5
 #### Mode : ####